-Performance and architecture reviews for production Next.js and React applications
+Identify and fix performance bottlenecks in production Next.js and React applications

-Lead Software Engineer with experience across large production web platforms, React/Next.js systems, Node.js services, and cloud infrastructure.
+Senior Software Engineer with experience leading performance and architecture work across large-scale production web platforms, React/Next.js systems, Node.js services, and cloud infrastructure, including leading teams on critical initiatives.

 Who this is for